shuai-xu/flink/docs/dev/table/sql.md

   </tbody>
 </table>

-*Note:* Auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.
+**Note:** Auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.

+#### Emit Strategy
+The emit strategy (such as the allowed latency) of aggregation result varies in different streaming sql scenarios.
+For example, users may desire the functionality that they can get the newest result every minute before the end of 1 hour tumble window and wait for late data for 1 day after end of the window.
+This kind of demands are not support in conventional ANSI SQL, thus the Flink SQL grammar is extended to include Emit strategy.

+The purpose of Emit strategy is concluded as two aspects:
+1. Control the latency: Setting the firing frequency before the end of "big" windows to enable users get newest result in time.
+2. Data Accuracy: Waiting for late data in a specified time, and updating window results on arrival of late data.

+**Emit Grammar**
+{% highlight sql %}
+--- window query ---

+EMIT strategy [, strategy]*

+strategy ::= {WITH DELAY timeInterval | WITHOUT DELAY}
+                [BEFORE WATERMARK | AFTER WATERMARK]

+timeInterval ::= 'string' timeUnit
+{% endhighlight %}

+**The Maxmium Allowed Lateness**

+It is necessary to specified how long the late data can be waited for by user configuration, when `AFTER` strategy is used.
+Flink SQL provided an parameter: `sql.exec.state.ttl.ms`, to indicate the maximum allowed lateness.
+For example, `blink.state.ttl.ms=3600000` means only data that arrives 1 hour late after the end of window will be discarded.

-The following examples show how to specify SQL queries with group windows on streaming tables.
+The following examples show how to specify SQL queries with group windows and Emit strategy on streaming tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
+// wait 1 hour for late elements. tableEnv.getConfig.withIdleStateRetentionTime(Time.milliseconds(3600000L));

 // ingest a DataStream from an external source DataStream<Tuple3<Long, String, Integer>> ds = env.addSource(...);